|Go to verse:|

 Go to Bible: Matthew 7

 Here in Matthew 7:1, krinō means to pass an unjust judgment upon someone or something.
 Not just an unfavorable judgment, but an unjust judgment.
+We can tell that from the context of pointing out the sin of others, and also from Luke 6:37, a parallel verse.
 There are times when an unfavorable judgment is a righteous judgment.
-For example, in this verse, “Do not judge so that you are not judged,” the last “judged” is the Final Judgment of God, and His judgment, even if it declares someone unrighteous, is a righteous judgment.
+For example, in this verse, “Do not judge so that you are not judged,” the last “judged” is a judgment from God, and His judgment, even if it declares someone unrighteous, is a righteous judgment.
 God is not unrighteous for judging us, or even condemning the unrighteous.

 Krinō can also refer to judging that we do that is a righteous judgment.
 In fact, no one can live wisely without making judgments, and Christians are called to make correct judgments about others.
 If we do not make judgments about others, the Devil will take advantage of our weakness or indecisiveness and wreak havoc on the Church.
 In John 7:24, Jesus called upon us to “judge with righteous judgment.”